 Sam and his model train shop

-So, lets imagine that you own a model train shop.
+So, let’s imagine that you own a model train shop.
 The local fanatics know who you are and where you are situated.
 Every now and again you set up an exhibition and get some new publicity from your local newspaper.
 How will your business grow?
 You will probably be in a situation where you rely on Christmas sales every year to keep going.
 One bad Christmas and the following summer is going to be hard.

-Whilst there are people competing on price online, Sam isn’t… On his blog he posts instructional ‘how to’ posts on every aspect of building miniature landscapes to properly display his trains.
+Whilst there are people competing on price online, Sam isn’t… On his blog, he posts instructional ‘how to’ posts on every aspect of building miniature landscapes to properly display his trains.
 People are so happy for the advice they are less price conscious.

 As well as the instructional posts on Sam’s blog, he has a YouTube channel and a Podcast that is found and downloaded all over the World.
 Sam is even starting to appear on other peoples Podcasts, not just in relation to model trains, but how to run a successful online business as well.
 He speaks at events and can’t believe that he actually gets paid for it.

-Sam’s model train store now has the largest following in Facebook, Twitter, and Instagram in its niche.
+Sam’s model train store now has the largest following on Facebook, Twitter, and Instagram in its niche.
 Products and offers are listed there by an outsourced online advertising specialist.
 Sam only checks last months revenue, and next months spend.
 The ad guy is now using Google Adwords to advertise on other peoples model train websites.
 Sam can’t believe that this is allowed.
 But it is.

 Some of these other website owners have asked Sam to write an article on their site, and are happy to allow a link back to his own site.
-This too amazes Sam as his website is better, so to are the value of his product bundles.
+This too amazes Sam as his website is better, so too are the value of his product bundles.
 Why would competitors send their business to him?
 But they do…

 The hardest decision is when to slow down.
 How much success is enough success?
-Since Sam put a general manager in place he doesn’t need to do so much.
+Since Sam put a general manager in the place he doesn’t need to do so much.
 He can focus on his passion, which is to create bigger and better model railway systems.
 But it is tempting to take his Amazon UK listings and bundles on to Amazon US, France, Germany, Australia, Japan, and anywhere else.
 After all, they already know Sam through his blog, YouTube videos, Podcasts, guest posts and speeches.

-Sam often sits back and wonders what his Father and Grandfather would think of what he has turned the small family store into.
+Sam often sits back and wonders what his father and grandfather would think of what he has turned the small family store into.

 It might seem like hard work, but the hard work is mostly in learning each new technique.
 After that, many processes or marketing materials will be in place permanently, such as the Podcasts, guest posts and e-books.
 Other tactics, (once proven profitable), can be outsourced or carried out by staff members.
 (For example tactics such as such as running Adwords or Ebay campaigns).
-At some point most successful online business owners find that the business almost runs itself, just as with offline businesses.
+At some point, most successful online business owners find that the business almost runs itself, just as with offline businesses.

-Hopefully you understand the difference between an online presence, and the online omnipresence that we promote.
+Hopefully, you understand the difference between an online presence and the online omnipresence that we promote.
 Can your business be omnipresent on the internet?
 Contact us and we will give you our best opinion.